scolando/ChIP-seq-norm/README.md

-# ChIP-Seq-norm
+# ChIP-seq-norm

-Repository with code associated with the paper, "Selecting ChIP-Seq Normalization Methods from the Perspective of their Technical Conditions"
+Repository with code associated with the paper, "Selecting ChIP-seq Normalization Methods from the Perspective of their Technical Conditions"

-1. The **simulation_code** folder contains the code to simulate the ChIP-Seq read counts and conduct downstream normalization and differential binding analysis (dba) using MAnorm2 an DiffBind. *A brief description of the files within the simulation_code folder can be found below*.
+1. The **simulation_code** folder contains the code to simulate the ChIP-seq read counts and conduct downstream normalization and differential binding analysis (dba) using MAnorm2 an DiffBind. *A brief description of the files within the simulation_code folder can be found below*.

 2. The **sim_visualization_code** folder contains the code to analyze the outputted .csvs from the simulated data, comparing average false discovery rate, power, and absolute size factor ratios across our eight distinct simulation conditions.